ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 .. csv-table::
     :header: "scenario_name","ignition_probability","uavs/attributes/fuel_refill_time"

-    "s1", "0.07", "30"
+    "Senario 1", "0.07", "30"
-    "s2", "0.2", "25"
+    "Scenario 2", "0.2", "25"
-    "s3", "0.5", "20"
+    "Scenario 3", "0.5", "20"

-Note that all aircraft have a fuel_refill_time attribute so to distinguish between them the nesting of the dictionary is used with '/' in between each nesting.
+Note that all aircraft have a fuel_refill_time attribute so to distinguish between them the nesting is indicated with '/'.

 Example Input
 ~~~~~~~~~~~~~

-Finally, please see the following parameter file for example input to the simulation.
+The following is a full example of the contents for the paramaters JSON file.
 To also view the csv files required and examples for how to run multiple simulations,
 please see bushfire_drone_simulation/example_input.